-Now Accepting Applications for Winter & Spring 2022
+Now Accepting Applications for Summer & Fall 2022

 Would you like to gain hands-on experience at the intersections of science, policy, advocacy, and funding?
 We offer full and part-time internships for current undergraduate and graduate students as well as recent graduates.
 Internships are tailored to further your academic and career development.
 For example, you might:

 Build your knowledge base in environmental policy by attending Congressional briefings, Federal Government meetings, and other educational and networking events.

 Dive deep into seafood traceability by researching the movement of fish from catch to cunsumer.

 Apply your technical expertise to legislative and policy analysis, or the other way around!

 Build your network by organizing and leading discussions with partners, thought leaders, and experts.